kimitya/BIS2024/README.md

 Block diagram of the solution:
 1. Frontend (User Interface):
-o   Displays recommendations to users in the application. o   Collects data about user habits. o   Connects via API to the backend service.
+*   Displays recommendations to users in the application.
+*   Collects data about user habits.
+*   Connects via API to the backend service.
 2. Backend (Main Server):
-o   Responsible for processing user data. o   Interfaces with consumption and recommendation databases. o   Generates forecasts and recommendations using ML models.
+*   Responsible for processing user data.
+*   Interfaces with consumption and recommendation databases.
+*   Generates forecasts and recommendations using ML models.
 3. ML Engine:
-o   Module to perform consumption and recommendation analysis. o   Uses trained models to predict consumption and find alternative devices.
+*   Module to perform consumption and recommendation analysis.
+*   Uses trained models to predict consumption and find alternative devices.
 4. Database:
-o   Stores data on consumption, user preferences, and devices.
+*   Stores data on consumption, user preferences, and devices.
 5. API Gateway:
-o   Enables communication between Frontend and Backend services.
+*   Enables communication between Frontend and Backend services.

 **Main API methods:**
 - Receive consumption data: o GET /consumption